-Figure 1: Conceptual Site Layout of Harlequin Centre
+Figure 1: Conceptual Site Layout of Harlequins Centre

 The purpose of this document is to inform the design team, and ECC, of the energy strategy for the project and how it relates to the local planning requirements.
 This document summarises an initial options appraisal that has been carried out for the development in terms of energy.
 This includes looking at the inclusion of renewable energy systems as well as passive and active design measures.
-As design progresses, further analysis will need to be carried out to determine the exact amount/size of renewable energy systems required.
+It is based on the amended plans submitted May 2020.
+As design progresses, further analysis will need to be carried out to determine the exact amount/size of renewable energy systems required, but this report provides an assessment based on current understanding of the energy requirements